Running a podcast sounds fun until the problems hit.

 Finding the right guests for your podcast is about curating voices that will inspire, educate, and engage your audience.
 Here’s how to secure high-quality clients that fit your show’s vibe.

-2. Leverage your existing network: Reach out to colleagues, past clients, or even former podcast guests.
+- Leverage your existing network: Reach out to colleagues, past clients, or even former podcast guests.
 They’re more likely to say yes because they already know you and your show’s value.

-3. Craft an outreach program: Use Talks to be matched with guests.
+- Craft an outreach program: Use Talks to be matched with guests.
 Personalization is key.
 If you’re doing cold outreach, here’s a template you can tweak: “Hey [Name], I’ve been following your work on [specific topic] and I’m a huge fan of [specific achievement].
 I host a podcast called [Podcast name] where we [what your podcast does].
 I’d love to feature you as a guest to share your insights on [specific topic].
 Let me know if you’re interested, and I can send over more details!]”

-4. Use social media: Platforms like LinkedIn, Twitter, and Instagram are goldmines for finding guests.
+- Use social media: Platforms like LinkedIn, Twitter, and Instagram are goldmines for finding guests.
 Use hashtags related to your niche or join relevant groups.
 For example, if your podcast is about health coaching, search for hashtags like #HealthCoachLife or #FitnessCoaching.
 Engage with their posts before reaching out.

-Build strong guest relationships
+How to build strong guest relationships

-1. Start with value: Before you ask someone to be a guest, consider what’s in it for them.
+- Start with value: Before you ask someone to be a guest, consider what’s in it for them.
 Can you promote their book, course, or project?
 Make it clear how appearing on your podcast will benefit them.

-2. Follow up and stay connected: After their episode airs, send a thank-you note and share the links to the episode.
+- Follow up and stay connected: After their episode airs, send a thank-you note and share the links to the episode.
 Tag them in your social media posts to boost their exposure.
 Building a long-term relationship can lead to referrals and repeat appearances.

 Tools and platforms to discover ideal guests

-1. Talks: Talks is like speed dating for podcasters and guests.
+- Talks: Talks is like speed dating for podcasters and guests.
 You can find profiles, send pitches, and even schedule interviews directly through the platform.
 Bonus: it’s easy to filter by expertise and availability.

-2. LinkedIn: Use the search bar to find experts in your niche.
+- LinkedIn: Use the search bar to find experts in your niche.
 For example, type “business coach” or “fitness expert” and filter by location or industry.
 Send them a connection request with a personalized note about why you’re reaching out.

-3. Facebook Groups: Talks Connect is the go-to spot for podcasters and experts to connect.
+- Facebook Groups: Talks Connect is the go-to spot for podcasters and experts to connect.
 Use #FindaGuest to promote your show or #BeaGuest to pitch yourself as a guest.
 Join the community to network, find opportunities, and grow your visibility.

 Seal the Deal

-A podcast guest release form isn’t the sexiest part of your podcast setup, but it’s absolutely essential.
 By using one of the templates above or creating your own, you ensure that both you and your guest are clear on your rights, responsibilities, and what happens with the content once it’s recorded.

-So don’t skip this part – it’s just part of playing the game right.
+So don’t skip this part.
+It’s just part of playing the game right.

 Don’t let opportunities pass you by.
 Find the perfect guests for your show and start getting booked today.
-Sign up for your free Talks account!